Choosing the Best Charitable Giving Approach

 Donor-Advised Funds

 Some restrictions do apply to DAF distributions, however.
 For example, under IRS rules, DAFs may not distribute to individuals or provide a “more than incidental benefit” to the donor.
 Most DAF-sponsoring organizations require that any grantee organization be a 501(c)(3) organization classified as a public charity and, therefore, do not permit grants to private foundations.
-There are no IRS-imposed requirements for the timing and amount of DAF distributions.
+Currently, there are no IRS-imposed requirements for the timing and amount of DAF distributions.
 DAF-sponsoring organizations, however, may have their own distribution rules, such as requiring at least one distribution every two years, or a minimum distribution amount per grant.

 DAFs can provide a simple way to involve multiple generations in philanthropy.
 Younger children can be included in discussions regarding grant recommendations and adult children can be named as advisors or successor advisors to the fund.
-Because DAFs are not tied to specific grantee charities, as a family’s philanthropic vision changes and matures, the family can revise its grant recommendations accordingly.
-DAFs also can be used to make anonymous donations to charities, which can be beneficial to both family and individual donors.
+Because DAFs are generally not tied to specific grantee charities, as a family’s philanthropic vision changes and matures, the family can revise its grant recommendations accordingly.
+DAFs can also be used to make anonymous donations to charities, which can be beneficial to both family and individual donors.

 Learn More: Fiduciary Trust’s Donor-Advised Funds Program